 - Prevent the appearance of detailed information about possible mistakes on the site (stack-trace) on the screens of users;

-Misha, our backend developer, suggested, that the following things should be done:
+Michael, our backend developer, suggested that the following things should be done:

 - Secure login and password to the site (FTP, SSH, MySQL, etc.);